Reviews You Can Rely On

 Other Options

-If a gaming mouse seems like more than you need to surf the internet, we've also tested the best wireless mice.
+If a gaming mouse seems like more than you need to surf the internet, we've also tested wireless mice.
 This could be a potential choice if you value being wireless over the speed and accuracy required by gaming.

 gaming mouse - the face of vanquishing one's opponent thanks, in part, to a...